teambit/docs/docs/workflows/centralized.md

 ### For Maintainers

-- Bit automates the packaging of each component with higher granularity without adding the overhead in maintaining separate packages.
+- Bit automates the packaging of each component with higher granularity without adding the overhead in maintaining separate packages
-- Bit automatically version components that were altered based on changes in their dependencies
+- Bit automatically versions components that were altered based on changes in their dependencies
-- Building components locally without the project context shorten the feedback loop on the way components behave on other projects.
+- Building components locally without the project context shorten the feedback loop on the way components impact other projects
-- Publishing components to bit.dev increase components adoption by making them visible to all teams
+- Publishing components to bit.dev increases component adoption by making them visible to all teams
+- This visibility also enables designers and product managers to monitor the end product and produce targeted feedback per component
 - Bit helps to control who is making changes to the components

 ### For Projects

-Projects developers can benefit from retaining their existing workflow of using NPM for getting components.
-Getting smaller discrete components that are required by each project is useful for:
+Projects developers can benefit from retaining their existing workflow of using NPM for fetching components.
+Using smaller, discrete components that are required by each project is useful for:

 - Reducing the bundle size of the application.
 Only the components they need are included.
-- Reducing the bundle size and build time by Including only 3rd party libraries that are relevant to components actually used in the project.
+- This is a double (and often more) saving - the bundle will also only include the 3rd party libraries that are relevant to components actually used in the project, not those required by the entire component library.
 - Increasing the project stability by reducing the frequency of changes received for the package.
 Smaller packages mean that the project only gets the changes that affect the components they use.
 - Increasing control in the project.
 Consumers are not committed to a single version of all the components and instead can mix and match the versions they need of each component.
 - Creating a smaller CI footprint as only projects that are affected by changes in the components may be built when a component has changed instead of the whole library.